BergenSoft/smart-nodes/README.md

 # General information

 The smart nodes was created to control smart home devices like lights, power outlets shutter and some more.
-This controls are designed to work with the [node-red-contrib-knx-ultimate](https://github.com/Supergiovane/node-red-contrib-knx-ultimate) but it could also work with other smart technologies.
+This nodes are designed to work with the [node-red-contrib-knx-ultimate](https://github.com/Supergiovane/node-red-contrib-knx-ultimate) but it could also work with other smart technologies.

 The knx binary input and output/switching modules should be configured very stupid.
 Closing a binary input should output 1 and releasing 0.
 Same for the output/switching modules, 1 should turn on and 0 turn out.
 That makes it easy to count the presses or check for short and long presses.